Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-01.md

 ### Where can put CSS?

 - CSS can be written in external files with the .css file extension.
-- CSS can be written in the style tag anywhere in an html document.
+- CSS can be written in the style tag anywhere in an HTML document.
 - CSS styles can be applied to any HTML element using the style attribute

 #### Using CSS files